 Analysis of educational progress over time indicates that this programme has had a positive effect with more than half of the children showing significant progress in their attainment.
-In 2019/20 a total of 77 children from the Y3, Y5 and Y7 cohorts benefitted from the programme.
-Due to COVID-19 we extended this offer from all CLA in Y3 to Y8 for 2020/21 so 163 children could benefit from this resource while the schools were not operating normally
+In 2020/21 we extended the project to all CLA in Y3 to Y8 so 163 children could benefit from this resource while the schools and pupils have suffered disruption due to COVID.